AmberELEC/website/docs/System-Aquaplus-Piece.md

 The Aquaplus P/ECE requires a bios file that is freely available from their website.
 It's strongly recommended that you use version 1.18, as there are many games that do a version check and only recognize 1.1x versions.

 To get the bios file, download one of the following software packages.
 These packages are released as a self-extracting lzh file, so you can either run the exe (if you're on Windows), or you can change the name to update\*.lzh and unzip it wherever you'd like.
 The BIOS will be in a folder called `update`, and is named `all.bin`.
-Add this file to your 351ELEC bios folder.
+Add this file to your PineappleELEC bios folder.

 | Firmware Version | Download                                    |
 |------------------|---------------------------------------------|